Perry5596/APUSH-Notes/North America/Period 7.md

   1. Parades
   1. Hunger strikes
 - First advocated at the state level, suffragists realized that an amendment to the constitution was necessary.
-- 19th Ammendment: Women's support on the homefront in WWI pursueaded Congress to FINALLY pass the amendment in 1920.
+- 19th Ammendment: Women's support on the homefront in WWI pursueaded Congress to FINALLY pass the